Same-sex marriage (SSM) in New Mexico:

 Breitbart News quoted one Justice in the New Mexico Supreme Court as having said of the owners of Elane Photography:

 "The Huguenins are free to ... pray to the God of their choice… But there is a price, one that we all have to pay somewhere in our civic life."

-The Justice presumably meant that even if our religious beliefs considers a certain group -- as defined by their religion, skin color, national origin, gender, sexual orientation, etc. to be sub-human or profoundly evil, or a group to be shunned, when a person is in a business providing goods and services to a community, they are required to treat everyone decently and to not discriminate.
+The Justice presumably meant that even if our religious beliefs considers a certain group -- as defined by their religion, skin color, national origin, gender, sexual orientation, etc. to be sub-human, a group unworthy of a full set of rights, profoundly evil, or a group to be shunned, when a person is in a business providing goods and services to the general public, they are required to treat everyone decently and to not discriminate.